Four women alongside one wholesaler have become the recipients of the very first Women in Wholesale (WiW) STAR Awards.

-Castell Howell’s sales and marketing director Kathryn Jones scooped Woman of the Year award, with judges commenting that her work, in particular her mentoring women “needs to be seen and heard in the industry.”
+Castell Howell’s sales and marketing director Kathryn Jones scooped Woman of the Year, with judges commenting in particular that work her mentoring women “needs to be seen and heard in the industry.”

-Judges for the Star Awards was composed of the following industry figures, with some further notes on the winners below:
+The judging panel for the STAR Awards was composed of the following industry figures:

 “Warehouse Women is an actual initiative that supports women – it’s a true industry first”

 “I loved the the JJ Family Rewards Scheme and JJ Breakfast Club – great initiatives to retain good people”